E-mail us at [email protected] to schedule a trial. First class is always complimentary!

 You can transfer or drop a class by e-mailing CB Finance Manager Ali Brent ([email protected]) anytime before the 15th of the month.
 Example: November tuition is charged on October 15, so if you wish to drop the class for November, notice must be given prior to October 15.

-First Steps Division: April 1 is the last day to enroll or transfer classes.
+First Steps Division: April 1 is the last day to drop classes.

-Children’s Division and Up: December 15 is the last day to drop or transfer classes.
+Children’s Division and Up: December 15 is the last day to enroll, drop or transfer classes.

 A ballet bun is a classic hairstyle used by dancers that serves both a functional and aesthetic purpose.
 It keeps the hair secure and away from the face and provides a clean line.
 The hair is first secured in a ponytail and is then wrapped around in a coil around the head and secured with bobby pins.
 You can watch this quick tutorial for help with bun-making technique!
 All students in Pre-Ballet and up should have their hair in a bun and students should be able to make their bun themselves by Ballet 1.
 Students with hair too short for a bun may secure it back in a ponytail or with a headband.